 Become a Technology Student

-If you are interested in enrolling in one of our degree or certificate programs, contact the Admissions Office at (518) 629-7309 or via e-mail at email@example.com.
+If you are interested in enrolling in one of our degree or certificate programs, contact the Admissions Office at (518) 629-7309 or via email at firstname.lastname@example.org.

-The following programs in the School of Engineering and Industrial Technologies are advised through the Technology Advisement Center:
+Students in the following programs in the School of Engineering and Industrial Technologies are advised through the Technology Advisement Center: